KM3NeT/KM3io.jl/docs/src/examples/hdf5.md

 close(f)
 ```

+## Reading datasets

-and open it again with `HDF5.jl`, just to demonstrate that we can read it
+We open the file from the previous example with `HDF5.jl`, just to demonstrate
-without any `KM3NeT` related libraries:
+that we can read it without any `KM3NeT` related libraries:

 ```@example 1
 using HDF5